DIY: paint your own terracotta pots!

 Step 3: sanding (if required)

 A terracotta pot is a natural product and therefore never completely smooth.
-Maybe you want to keep this (lived-in tough) look or maybe you would rather remove these spots to make your painting look better.
+Maybe you want to keep this (lived-in tough) look or maybe you would rather remove these spots to make your piece of art look better.
 Like a real Picasso!
 The best solution is sanding, so you can get rid of any unevenness.
 If you are going to sand, do it with sandpaper with a grain size of 220.

 Step 4: bathing – and patiently waiting – time again